 What is the Current Status of the Bill?

 ENDA was introduced in the 113th Congress in the House by Reps.
 Jared Polis (D-CO) and Ileana Ros-Lehtinen (R-FL) and in the Senate by Sens.
-Jeff Merkley (D-OR) and Mark Kirk (R-IL) and Sen. Jeff Merkley (D-OR) as well as Sens.
+Jeff Merkley (D-OR) and Mark Kirk (R-IL), as well as Sens.
 Tammy Baldwin (D-WI), Susan Collins (R-ME) and Tom Harkin (D-IA) on April 25, 2013.
 ENDA was approved by the Senate Health, Education, Labor and Pensions Committee on July 10, 2013, by a bipartisan vote of 15-7.
 The bill was approved by the Senate on November 7, 2013, by a bipartisan vote of 64-32.

 Learn More about ENDA